Arkenjan/SurfaceWaterDetection/README.md

 live project of Manning publication.

-Topic: Monitoring Changes in Surface Water Using Satellite Image Data
+Topic: <b> Monitoring Changes in Surface Water Using Satellite Image Data </b>
 <p> This repository is including all the deliverables for the project. </p>